zopefoundation/meta/docs/narr.rst

 additional-config
   Additional options for the ``[run]`` section of the coverage configuration.
   This option has to be a list of strings.

+omit
+  Files to be omitted from the coverage report.
+This option has to be a list of strings.
+It defaults to an empty list.

 source
   This option defines the value of ``source`` in the coverage ``[run]``